 You Don’t Need Witnesses to Get Married

 You don’t even need witnesses to get married in Colorado.
-If you want to get married in the most private & intimate way possible, self solemnizing in Colorado might be for you.
+If you want to get married in the most private & intimate way possible, self-solemnizing in Colorado might be for you.
 At sunrise or at remote locations, it’s not always easy to find people to be your officiant or witnesses.
+And guess what?
+Your dog can even sign your marriage license with their pawprint in Colorado!

 It’s Easy to Get a Marriage License in Colorado